 Meat pies are popular pub grub and perfect comfort food.
 The filling for this pie only uses onions and carrots, but you can fill meat pies with anything you like, root vegetables, mushrooms or peas, whatever is in season

 The pastry is just as important as the pie filling so they come together as the perfect marriage.
-This pastry recipe is my go-to for all my pies, like this minced beef and onion pie, as well as homemade sausage rolls.
+This pastry recipe is my go-to for all my pies, like this minced beef and onion pie, as well as homemade sausage rolls

 An easy alternative to hand mixing the dough is making it in the food processor.
 This serves two purposes.
 It’s quick and easy (we love that), and by not using my hands, it prevents the cold butter from warming up.

-The key to perfectly flaky pastry is keeping the butter cold from beginning until it goes into the oven.
-Another point I’d like to make I do not like a soggy crust.
+Keeping the butter cold from beginning until it goes into the oven is the key to flaky pastry.
+Another point I’d like to make, I do not like a soggy crust.
 There’s nothing worse than lifting a slice of pie from the pan and the bottom falls out, but I have a fix for this.
 It’s called blind baking the crust

 Blind baking is a ‘pre bake’ of the bottom crust in the pan without filling.
 It is weighted down with dried beans to keep it from puffing and it baked until crispy, this way, you are not putting the filling on top of raw dough which doesn’t have a chance to bake and crisp up.

 This pie is by no means diet-friendly, but everything is good in moderation because this is British comfort food at it’s best.
 But it doesn’t stop there; this pie is just a delicious warmed up the next day.
 Just put the leftovers in a 350°F degree oven, uncovered for 20 minutes and this will heat it through and get the crust nice and crispy.